Jordan-McGhee/d4k-2023/to-do.md

     - add pop up if user tries to change name that's saved in localStorage

 - MENU
-    - make it where clicking "Add to Order" populates form in Order page
+    - make it where clicking "Add to Order" populates form in Order page — make top buttons sticky and actually redirect to different sections of the page

+- LEADERBOARD
+    - make that shit